vmmc2/Knuth/README.md

 # Knuth
-Basic algorithms and data structures library implemented in modern C++.
+An algorithms and data structures library written in C++20.

+## Project Structure